everops-mat/expectbucket/generic.md

 * We'll also hard code the expect `prompt`.
 * set the `TERM` environment variable to dump, this fixes some possible issues.
 * Limit how much we'll match.
+* We set the exit code `ret` to 1 (failure).
+The only way it get set to 0 is if we run the command and it succeds.

 ```
 <<vars>>=